rossrobino/domco/README.md

 ## Build-Time Rendering Without Templates

-Breaking free from the constraints of traditional static site generators, which often dictate familiarization with various template file types, **domco** presents an refreshing solution.
-It encourages you to utilize the JavaScript standard APIs that you are familiar with, and work undeterred by the shifts in the landscape of server side JavaScript tooling.
+In contrast to other static site generators, which often require familiarization with various template file types, **domco** presents an refreshing solution.
+It enables you to utilize familiar front-end JavaScript standard APIs on the server at build time, and work undeterred by the shifts in the landscape of server side JavaScript tooling.

 Take for instance, fetching data from a CMS and having it rendered on a page.
 Your website already handles this task smoothly in the browser.